Network Interface

 You can assign unassigned network interfaces to servers.

-The following describes how to assign a network interface to a server.
+To assign a network interface to a server, follow these steps:

-5. Select the server for application on the Assign network interface to server pop-up window, and then click the OK button.
+4. Select the server for application on the Assign network interface to server popup window, and then click the OK button.

 • The network interface is assigned to the selected server.

-See the guide for the server OS you are using to activate the added network interface on the server.
+See the guide for the server OS you are using to enable the added network interface on the server.

 CentOS